 You should aim to:

 - Encourage the sponsor to take action.
-In this case, the call-to-action is simply to persuade the sponsor to make direct contact with you.
+In this case, the call to action is to persuade the sponsor to contact you directly.

 You are not trying to sell the sponsorship program yet.
-These are just the first steps in building a relationship that will ultimately lead to a marketing partnership.
+These are just the first steps in building a relationship with the sponsor.

 A sample sponsorship letter